Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 This algo (taken from Information Retrieval: Implementing and Evaluating Search Engines) analyzes one document at the time, so the `nextPhrase` function needs to called for each document in the intersection of document ids in the index.

 Description (also taken from the book): Locates the first occurrence of a phrase after a given position.
-The function call the `next(t, i)` method returns next position `t` after the position i.
+The function calls the `next(t, i)` method which returns next position `t` after the position i.
 Similar to `prev(t, i)`.

 You don't need to understand this algo, just that is inefficient because of a lot of reasons:
   * Intersection is expensive